Seize opportunities while they’re available

 - To minimize your beneficiary’s income tax, gift property that hasn’t already appreciated significantly since you’ve owned it.

 - To minimize your own income tax, don’t gift property that’s declined in value.
 Instead, consider selling the property so you can take the tax loss and then gifting the sale proceeds.

 Plan gifts to grandchildren carefully.
 Annual exclusion gifts are generally exempt from the GST tax, so they also help you preserve your GST tax exemption for other transfers.
 For gifts that don’t qualify for the exclusion to be completely tax-free, you generally must apply both your GST tax exemption and your gift tax exemption.

 So, for example, if you make an annual exclusion gift to your grandson and you want to give him an additional $30,000 in the same year to help him make a down payment on his first home, you’ll have to use $30,000 of your GST tax exemption plus $30,000 of your gift tax exemption to avoid any tax on the transfer.

 Gift interests in your business.
 If you own a business, you can leverage your gift tax exclusions and exemption by gifting ownership interests, which may be eligible for valuation discounts.
-So, for example, if the discounts total 30%, in 2013 you can gift an ownership interest equal to as much as $20,000 tax-free because the discounted value doesn’t exceed the $14,000 annual exclusion.
-Warning: The IRS may challenge the value; a professional appraisal is strongly recommended.
+So, for example, if the discounts total 30%, in 2015 you can gift an ownership interest equal to as much as $20,000 tax-free because the discounted value doesn’t exceed the $14,000 annual exclusion.
+Warning: The IRS may challenge the value; a professional, independent valuation is strongly recommended.
 (For more on transferring interests in your business, see “Succession within the family.”)

 Gift FLP interests.
 Another way to benefit from valuation discounts is to set up a family limited partnership.
 You fund the FLP and then gift limited partnership interests.
 Warning: The IRS is scrutinizing FLPs, so be sure to set up and operate yours properly.